-When Autodesk's 2024 AU conference in Las Vegas featured three separate AI keynotes in a single day, attendance spiked 47% over the previous year.
-The message was clear: architecture, engineering, and construction professionals need practical guidance on artificial intelligence.
-Finding speakers who combine AI expertise with real-world design experience requires more than browsing speaker websites.
+When Autodesk's annual AU conference features multiple AI-focused sessions, the rooms fill quickly.
+The pattern repeats at AIA conferences, ENR FutureTech, and regional architecture events across the country.
+Architecture, engineering, and construction professionals are hungry for practical guidance on artificial intelligence, and finding speakers who combine AI expertise with real-world design experience requires more than browsing speaker websites.

 The AI Revolution in AEC: Why Your Audience Demands Expert Speakers

 The architecture, engineering, and construction sector faces its most significant technological disruption since CAD software emerged in the 1980s.
-McKinsey Global Institute's 2024 report shows AI adoption in construction could increase productivity by 14-15% industry-wide, worth $1.6 trillion annually.
-Yet 68% of AEC firms report implementation struggles, creating urgent demand for expert guidance.
+The potential productivity gains from AI in construction are substantial, yet most AEC firms report significant implementation struggles, creating urgent demand for expert guidance.

 This knowledge gap drives demand for AI speakers who understand both the technology and the built environment's unique challenges.
 Generic tech speakers fall short.
 Effective AI speakers for AEC events must address specific pain points: regulatory compliance in building codes, integration with existing BIM workflows, liability concerns in automated design decisions, and cultural resistance in traditionally conservative industries.